L’SHANAH TOVA TIKATEVU

 ABOUT OUR SERVICES

-Our Family Services are led by Bill Futornick or Rabbi Ilana and provide the opportunity for families with younger children to experience meaningful services together.
+Family Services are led by Bill Futornick, Rabbi Ilana Goldhaber-Gordon and Devin Leslie.
+They provide the opportunity for families with younger children to experience meaningful and musical services together.
 We welcome everyone to our Family Services on Erev Rosh Hashanah, Rosh Hashanah Day 1, Erev Yom Kippur and Yom Kippur morning.
 Please note that no tickets are required for any of the Family Services.